alialsarraf/practicalAPITest/README.md

 * [Chai](https://www.chaijs.com/): is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any JavaScript testing framework.

+* [Mochawesome](https://www.npmjs.com/package/mochawesome): is a custom reporter for use with the JavaScript testing framework, mocha.

 ## Getting Started
-There are two ways to run the project, by lunching the bash command line (if running in windows or regular command line on Linux)
+There are two ways to run the project, by lunching the bash command line (Tested only on Windows but it should run perfectly on Linux)

 * Run
 ```